MetaMask/mm-docs-v2/wallet/get-started/run-development-network.md

 # Run a development network

-You can run a personal Ethereum development network using [Ganache](https://www.trufflesuite.com/ganache), which allows you to develop a dapp quickly, easily, and safely.
+You can run a personal Ethereum development network using [Ganache](https://www.trufflesuite.com/ganache), which allows you to develop a dapp in a secure test environment.
-Follow the [Ganache quickstart](https://trufflesuite.com/docs/ganache/quickstart/) to quickly set up a development network.
+Follow the [Ganache quickstart](https://trufflesuite.com/docs/ganache/quickstart/) to set up a development network.

-When you create a Ganache workspace, enter the seed phrase you use for your MetaMask instance into the **Account & Keys** setting.
+When you create a Ganache workspace, enter your MetaMask seed phrase into the **Account & Keys** setting.
 Ganache automatically gives each of your first 10 accounts 100 test ether (you can configure these numbers in **Accounts & Keys**), which makes it easy to start development.